Source: Visualizing

 Michael

 Batty.
-Solstice: An
+Solstice:

-Electronic Journal of Geography and Mathematics, Volume XVII, Number 1.
+Volume XVII, Number 1.
+Zipf's

 Hyperboloid?